Global and multi-campus with immersion in local business environments in France, China, USA and Brazil

 Programme taught in English at the Raleigh, Paris, Suzhou and Brazil campuses.

-September, or August, and January intakes on the French, Chinese, US, Brazilian and South African campuses.
+September, or August, and January intakes on the French, Chinese, US, and Brazilian (from autumn 2021) campuses.

 Change between campuses, per semester, as you wish